erichards52/Master-Project/README.md

 ##### archaeaViralPlasmid.sh
 This script is self-explanatory.
 It downloads the arachaeal, viral and plasmid genome in the gbff format.
 It should be run in a directory where you will later convert all .gbff files into .faa files in order for Kaiju to recognise them.

-##### gbk2faa.pl
+##### gbk2faaCustom.pl
 This script is self-explanatory.
 It is able to convert both single as well as all .gbff files in a directory to a .faa file(s).
 It is used before creating a custom database from custom reference sequences.

 **Custom Database**
+In order to create a custom database, you must first delete the .faa file, .bwt file & the .fmi file.

-If you wish to create your own custom database, merely change/add/remove the following code in HumanBacteriaRat.py
+If you wish to create your own custom database, merely change/add/remove the following code in HumanBacteriaRat.py before running:

 print('Downloading <$ANY> genomes'+'\n')
 download_refseq_genome(<$ID>,'<$ANY>_genome_url.txt')